noxxxxxxxx/react-tree/docs/api/README.md

 ## switcherIcon

-The icon displayed when expanding or collapsing
+The icon displayed when expanding or collapsing.

 ::: tip
 For better performance, collapsible effect implemented using checkbox.
 Therefore, the direction of the passed element needs to be considered.